reergymerej/react-testing-talk/README.md

 ## Main Idea

+I've got pages of notes on a yellow pad.
+Good stuff!

-> Tests don't have to be perfect, they just have to add value.
+> Tests don't have to be perfect, they only require a net value.

 Testing is often presented in a perfect environment.
 In reality, people